PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-09-07-how-to-get-out-of-the-rut-change-your-life-with-three-habits.md

 ---
-title: How To Get Yourself Out Of The Rut ( Change Your Life With Three Habits )
+title: How To Get Yourself Out Of The Rut ( Change Your Life With 3 Simple Habits )
 image:
   path: /assets/img/3-habits.png
   alt: 3 habits